apiaryio/apiaryio.github.com/_posts/2013-07-25-Bam-this-is-Gavel.md

 > **1** A small mallet used by a presiding officer or an auctioneer to signal for attention or order or to mark the conclusion of a transaction.
 > **2** A maul used by masons in fitting stones.

 The complexity of [HTTP and its specification is incredible][http], but there are lots of pragmatic conventions in the real world.
-Gavel is our attempt to [invite you to the open discussion][contribution] about conventions in the real world of HTTP and ship it as Node.JS library to have a toy to play with right now.
+Gavel is our attempt to invite you to the open discussion about conventions in the real world of HTTP and ship it as Node.JS library to have a toy to play with right now.

 HTTP is platform and language independent by nature.
 So is Gavel.
 All of Gavel's documentation is written in [Cucumber][], ready to be implemented in variety of languages supported by Cucumber or its derivates.
 Documentation is  hosted on [Relish][], an awesome, documentation-oriented platform for managing Cucumber features.
 We love it because it enables the same iterative design process as Apiary and our [API Blueprint][].